jerry048/Shared-Seedbox/README.md

     Screen
     Daemon
 ### Shared seedbox supports
-    Dediseedbox - Need to use ssh tunneling
-        Please add WebUI\HostHeaderValidation=false to the config
+    Dediseedbox - Need to use ssh tunneling - Not Worth it Please add WebUI\HostHeaderValidation=false to the config
     Whatbox - Use screen or Daemon installation Method